lexicalmichaellake/ppt-image-extractor/README.md

 PPT Image Extractor

 Purpose:

 to extract images from PowerPoint files.

 Usage:
 :~$ ./ppt-image-extractor.sh [insert the filename of the PowerPoint from which you wish to extract images here]

 To do:

 Port into Python with Tkinter.

+Dependencies:

+Ensure that LibreOffice is installed on your machine, since the program relies on LibreOffice flagged in headless mode.

 Credits: